-At what age did you first take your child to visit the dentist?
-In this article we are going to take a look at first dental visits and what not to tell children when we bring them to the dentist.
+At what age should you first take your child to visit the dentist?
+In this article, we’ll take a look at first dental visits and explain what not to tell children before they visit the dentist.

-In the recent Colgate Cavity report, the survey showed that less than 10% of Aussie parents believe their child should first visit the dentist before they turn one.
-Many (if not most!) parents think that until a child has a set of full teeth, visiting a dentist is unnecessary.
+In a 2014 Colgate Cavity Report, it was reported that less than 10% of Aussie parents believed their child should first visit the dentist before they turn one.
+Many of the parents surveyed believed that, until a child has a set of full teeth, visiting a dentist is unnecessary.

-The Australian Dental Association shares some tips to prepare your baby for her/his first dental visit, highlighting the 5 Don’ts of Dental Visits:
+The Australian Dental Association developed the 5 Don’ts of Dental Visits:

 - Don’t give bribes